-Strategically located with developed infrastructure means project can be fast-tracked
+Strategically located with infrastructure, which means project can be fast-tracked

-The project lies in the heart of the "Lithium triangle" -- home of other well-known producers such as SQM (NYSE:SQM), Abermarle (NYSE:ALB) -- FMC and Orocobre (ASX:ORE), and has some of the best infrastructure.
-It is accessible all year round.
+The project lies in the heart of the "Lithium triangle" - home of other well-known producers such as SQM (NYSE:SQM), Abermarle (NYSE:ALB), FMC Lithium, and Orocobre (ASX:ORE) - and has some of the best infrastructure, being accessible all year round.

-The group also has the Cauchari East brine project, also in the 'Triangle', adjacent to Orocobre’s Olaroz mine and Lithium America’s in-development Cauchari project.
-The site covers 11,000 hectares and drilling, started in 4Q last year, is in progress.
-Millennial says the infrastructure already in place in the area offers the potential for lowered Capex and Opex at the property.
+The company also has the Cauchari East brine project, also in the 'Triangle', adjacent to Orocobre’s Olaroz mine and Lithium America’s in-development Cauchari project.
+The site covers 11,000 hectares and drilling - which started in the fourth quarter of last year - is in progress.

-The lithium sector, as has been well documented, is booming via the rise of electric cars (lithium is used in the batteries) and energy storage.
-Global demand for lithium carbonate is expected to rise to more than 500,000 tonnes by 2025 from 163,000 tonnes in 2015.
+The lithium sector, as has been well documented, is booming via the rise of electric cars - lithium is used in the car batteries - and energy storage.
+Global demand for lithium carbonate is expected to rise to more than 500,000 tonnes by 2025, up from 163,000 tonnes in 2015.

 Pastos Grandes brine also benefits from favorable chemistry, with low magnesium levels and reasonable sulphate levels, which means that a conventional processing model can be used to exploit the lithium, rather than the firm trying, like others in the sector do, to introduce a new technology.

-"We have managed to gather some of the top technical people that have been involved in lithium projects and actually put them into production which is very rare and I think that given we are in a good jurisdiction, we've been successful in raising the capital to date, and I think with the line of sight we have right now, once we've deliver the bankable feasibility, we are going to be able to deliver."
+Millenial Lithium's chairman, Graham Harris told Proactive in March this year: "We have managed to gather some of the top technical people that have been involved in lithium projects and actually put them into production which is very rare and I think that given we are in a good jurisdiction, we've been successful in raising the capital to date, and I think with the line of sight we have right now, once we've delivered the bankable feasibility, we are going to be able to deliver."